 Kellogg’s Pop-Tarts are most popular in the United States, but they are also sold in Canada, Finland, the United Kingdom and Ireland.
 Australia discontinued selling Pop-Tarts in 2005, and now they can only be purchased in import stores.

-Kellogg’s Pop-Tarts started out with four original flavors, including apple currant, blueberry, brown sugar-cinnamon and strawberry.
-Originally they were not frosted, but as time went by and they became an increasingly popular pastry, and frosting was introduced.
+Kellogg’s Pop-Tarts started out with four original flavors, including apple currant, blueberry, brown sugar-cinnamon, and strawberry.
+Originally they were not frosted, but as time went by and they became an increasingly popular pastry, and the frosting was introduced.
 Today due to their popularity, Pop-Tarts come in a wide variety of flavors.
 Today Pop-Tarts come in over 29 flavors.
 If you fantasize about a flavor, they most likely make it, including limited edition Pop-Tarts.

-Pop-Tart Popularity in the Fitness Community
+Pop-Tarts Popularity in the Fitness Community

-Pop-Tarts are considered a fruit filled breakfast pastry that can be warmed in the toaster prior to eating, but a lot of individuals prefer to eat them cold.
+Pop-Tarts are considered a fruit-filled breakfast pastry that can be warmed in the toaster prior to eating, but a lot of individuals prefer to eat them cold.
 Recently, Pop-Tarts have been gaining popularity in both the fitness and bodybuilding community alike.
-For some, Pop-Tarts are being used as a carb tool of choice.
+For some, Kellogg’s Pop-Tarts are being used as a carb tool of choice.
 Bodybuilders are eating them pre and post workout for a quick source of carbs.

 Many claim Pop-Tarts are not only good tasting, but can provide you with just the right amount of high carbs, with minimal fat, making them the perfect pre or post workout meal.
 Others state they have zero nutritional value and are full of sugar.
 And then there are those individuals in the fitness community who feel that if it fits your macros; then you can eat them.
 Bodybuilders are also using Pop-Tarts as the ultimate pre-contest carb load food.